 Negative Log-Likelihood

-Negative log-likelihood is a loss function used in multi-class classification.
+Negative log-likelihood, or NLL, is a loss function used in multi-class classification.
+It measures how closely our model predictions align with the ground truth labels.

 In PyTorch, the function is called torch.functional.nll_loss, although it doesn't take the log, as it expects outputs from a LogSoftmax activation layer.